Getting Started

 setting up for development and running

-.
+npm run dist.
 This will not need to be signed if runnng on your own machine.
 Note that you do not need to edit source code to generate a binary. - You can look through previous releases to find the last posted binary for your system.
 However ISSIE newer releases often have significant new functionality and bug fixes.
 It is best to have the latest release,

 -